Register your child for In-person Robotics Workshop on 24th September at CCC, Fremont. Reserve a Seat today!

 Debating the Importance of Financial Education for Kids

 There have been many discussions and conversations for a long time about whether teaching kids about money matters is a good idea.
 Unfortunately, many people think it’s okay because kids are already growing up in a complicated world, and there’s no reason to keep them from learning how much money affects our lives.
+With the proper financial education, kids can learn about these basic ideas early on and know how to keep a healthy relationship with money.

 How Can Financial Literacy Help?